Turner angle: Physical description

 Turner angle is usually discussed when researching ocean stratification and double diffusion.

 Turner angle assesses the vertical stability, indicating the density of the water column changes with depth.
 The density is generally related to potential temperature and salinity profile: the cooler and saltier the water is, the denser it is.
-As the light water overlays on the dense water, the water column is called stable stratification.
+As the light water overlays on the dense water, the water column is stably stratified.
 The buoyancy force preserves stable stratification.
+The Brunt-Vaisala frequency (N) is a measure of stability.
+If N2>0, the fluid is stably stratified.

-One characteristic of stability is that the Brunt-Vaisala frequency N2>0, which includes three situations of doubly stable, thermal diffusion, and salt fingering.
-Considering the density attribute to both temperature and salinity, a "double stable" status, where the temperature decreases with depth (∂θ/∂z>0) and salinity increases with depth (∂S/∂z<0), is the most ideal stable water column, which means the water column is stably stratified with respect to both θ and S.
+A stably-statified fluid may be doubly stable.
+For instance, in the ocean, if the temperature decreases with depth (∂θ/∂z>0) and salinity increases with depth (∂S/∂z<0), then that part of the ocean is stably stratified with respect to both θ and S. In this state, the Turner angle is between -45° and 45°.